Lakunai Airfield

-Lakunai Airfield, later known as Rabaul Airport; was an aerodrome located near Rabaul, East New Britain, Papua New Guinea.
+Lakunai Airfield, later known as Rabaul Airport, was an aerodrome located near Rabaul, East New Britain, Papua New Guinea.
 It was located at the foot of Tavurvur volcano, near Matupit Island.
 The airport was destroyed by the 1994 eruption that destroyed the town of Rabaul and subsequently a new airport was built and opened at Tokua, on the opposite side of the Rabaul caldera.
 The former airport was located at 04°13′S 152°11′E.

 World War II

 The airfield was constructed by the Royal Australian Air Force as an emergency landing strip for Vunakanau Airfield and consisted of an unpaved 4,700 foot single runway during World War II.
-The airfield was captured during the battle of Rabaul in 1942 by the Imperial Japanese and was extensively modified and expanded.
+The airfield was captured during the Battle of Rabaul in 1942 by the Imperial Japanese Army and was extensively modified and expanded.
 Lakunai was later neutralized by Allied air bombing from 1944.